NomicFoundation/hardhat/docs/hardhat-network/README.md

 # Hardhat Network

-Hardhat comes built-in with Hardhat Network, a local Ethereum network designed for development.
+Hardhat Runner comes built-in with Hardhat Network, a local Ethereum network node designed for development.
 It allows you to deploy your contracts, run your tests and debug your code.

 ## How does it work?